BluePanda-io/Factory_Inspection_Microcontrollers_Asembly/README.md

 It was an amazing introduction to Assembly and in general the world of micro controllers.
 It was a realy good transition from Arduino and RaspberryPi projects to the world of low level micro controllers.

 ## Which was the project difficulty
-It was mainly the language that it was built upon
+It was mainly the language that it was built upon.